-There are three basic arguments against blocking Syrian refugees from entering the United States, after the extensive screening already taking place:
+There are three basic arguments against blocking Syrian refugees from entering the United States after the extensive screening already taking place:

 Daesh has been recruiting people that are already citizens in their target country.
 As my former TU blogging colleague Kevin Marshall notes: “Planting operatives among Syrian refugees that have to undergo vetting processes, scrutiny, and no resources for them once they reach their uncertain destination?
-Not only is that the opposite of their modus operandi, it’s also a really dumb, convoluted plan with unnecessary obstacles.
+Not only is that the opposite of their modus operandi, but it’s also a really dumb, convoluted plan with unnecessary obstacles.
 It’s like the Rube Goldberg Device of terrorist plots.”

 Yet at least 30 governors say they want to close their states to Syrian refugees.
 Presidential candidates are talking about shutting down mosques (that would be D. Trump) and discriminating against refugees on the basis of religion.
 Members of Congress are threatening to cut off funding for refugee assistance while four million Syrian refugees are desperate to get away from a civil war not of their own making.

 In other words, to quote the cliche from dozen years ago, “We’re letting the terrorists win.”
 Or as Robert Reich put it, channeling FDR, we’d be “fearing fear itself.”
-(Which FDR himself succumbed to with the Japanese interment, one of the most shameful acts in American history.)
+(Which FDR himself succumbed to with the Japanese internment, one of the most shameful acts in American history.)

 2. It falls desperately short of the American ideal.
 To quote Andrew Cuomo, which I VERY seldom do: “We have to protect Americans and not lose our soul as America in the process.”